BlueKittyMeow/posa-wiki/docs/phase-2a.md

 # Phase 2A: Code Stability Implementation Plan

+**Status: COMPLETE**

 This document outlines the concrete steps for Phase 2A, focusing on enhancing the stability, security, and performance of the application before new features are added.
+All steps have been successfully implemented.

 ---